Polyamory: Gallery

 The earliest polyamory pride flag design, created by Jim Evans in 1995.
 The Greek letter Pi stands for the first letter in the word polyamory.
 Evans wanted a symbol that could be used without drawing wider attention.

 A polyamory pride flag designed by Red Howell.
-The design was chosen in 2022, selected from four candidates via an online survey conducted by the blog PolyamProud.
+The design was chosen in 2022, selected from four candidates via an online survey conducted by the blog PolyamProud with over 30,000 people participating.

 The "infinity heart" is a widely used symbol of polyamory.